Anxiety is the term used to describe a set of emotional, physiological and behavioural responses that you experience when your brain detects a threat.

-Different pathways in your brain can result in the anxiety you experience, but each involves an alarm bell ringing to activate your stress response.
+There are different pathways in your brain that can result in the anxiety you experience, but each involves an alarm bell being set off to activate your stress response.
 I touch on the pathways in the video below.

-The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker way, where your brain remembers to be worried.
+The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker route, where your brain remembers to be anxious.

 You were not born anxious.

-For example, you worry about being late and feel stressed, anxious or angry at being stuck in traffic, your brain is alert to this adverse situation.
-The dangers that your brain is responding to are no longer life-or-death situations but day-to-day experiences.
+For example, you worry about being late.
+You feel stressed, anxious or angry at being stuck in traffic; your brain is alert to this adverse situation.
+The dangers that your brain responds to are no longer life-or-death situations but day-to-day experiences.

 Physical symptoms, maybe even panic attacks, develop.
 The pathway in your brain for anxiety becomes stronger.
 It can connect your worries with the physical symptoms in your body.

-If you worry about a meeting or dread going somewhere if you have anxiety, your brain pays attention to this.
-New pathways are created relating to anxiety.
+If you worry about a meeting or dread going somewhere with anxiety, your brain pays attention to this.
+New pathways are created relating to stress.
 Now, if someone mentions the ‘meeting’ or the place ‘you dread going’, your anxiety pathway is activated, and your brain can give you everything related to anxiety.